BlinkTagInc/node-gtfs/README.md

 }
 ```

-- Exclude files - if you don't want all GTFS files to be imported, you can specify an array of files to exclude.
+- If you don't want all GTFS files to be imported, you can specify an array of files to `exclude`.
+This can save a lot of time for larger GTFS.

 ```json
 {